beralt/horepg/README.md

 Configuration of the wanted channels is done by adding and removing channels to the wanted_channels list.
 A preliminary list is available by default.

+The script attempts to switch to the 'hts' user, with its group set to 'video'.
+This is what is default on my system, so you might want to changes this to reflect your own setup.

 Usage
 -----